Our Team

 Emily Hart, PhD

-is a New York State licensed clinical psychologist with the Healthy Brain Network.
+is a New York State licensed clinical psychologist and the clinical reports supervisor with the Healthy Brain Network.
 Dr. Hart earned her bachelor’s degree in psychology from Colgate University and her doctorate in clinical psychology from the University at Buffalo, State University of New York.
 During her clinical internship at University of Rochester Medical Center, Dr. Hart completed rotations in an outpatient clinic, an inpatient unit, and a general pediatrics clinic.
 Following internship, she was a postdoctoral fellow at the Audrey Hepburn Children’s House of Hackensack University Medical Center, where she provided forensic evaluations and trauma-focused therapy to children and families affected by abuse and neglect.
 Dr. Hart has also conducted research on aggressive behavior and social cognition both in young children and emerging adults.
 She strives to maintain an integrative focus both in her research and clinical work.

 As a clinical psychologist for the Healthy Brain Network, Dr. Hart conducts diagnostic evaluations of children, adolescents, and young adults using a combination of interviews, self-report measures, and intelligence and achievement tests.
 She provides comprehensive reports, feedback and referrals to participating families.
 Dr. Hart also assists in community outreach efforts related to the project.